• On-Farm

 A cow should lose no more than 1 BCS from calving through to mating, ideally less, with the aim to have all cows past the lowest point of energy balance and at a minimum BCS of 4.0 at the planned start of mating.
 To achieve this you have to proactively make the call on when to dry off individuals or groups of cows, giving them sufficient time to reach optimum BCS for calving and subsequently mating.

-"It's easy to over-estimate how much condition you can put on a cow in a short time - I've been guilty of it myself.
-A well fed-cow can put on half a condition score a month, with padding at either end of the dry period.
-It takes a couple of weeks to get out of milking mode and at the end of pregnancy, her uterus is so big she can’t eat enough to gain weight.
-If you dry off a cow at BCS 4, you need three months to bring her back to 5," Tim says.
+"It's easy to over-estimate how much condition you can put on a cow in a short time.
+A well-fed cow can put on half a condition score a month, with padding at either end of the dry period to get out of milking mode, and at the end of pregnancy her uterus is so big she can’t eat enough to gain weight,” Tennielle says.

 DairyNZ has a series of videos, information sheets, and tracking tools on its website to help farmers get to grips with how to body condition score.